Gil, have a look around: Why the AFL can't take its eye off the ball

 So it comes as no surprise when he describes the facilities around the region as "first class", having spent time at Lavington, Albury and Wodonga Raiders, before saying "this is a really important region for our game".

-The Border and North East has been a rich breeding ground for AFL players in recent years and no doubt there will be future draftees on display at Lavington this week at the U12 Australian Football Championships.
+The Border and North East has been a rich breeding ground for AFL players in recent years and no doubt there were future draftees on display at Lavington over the past week at the U12 Australian Football Championships.

 But as Albury's Connor O'Sullivan and Wangaratta Rovers' Darcy Wilson prepare to join the likes of Charlie Spargo and Jack Crisp at the elite level, there are challenges for the code in the region too.